 Petrobras considers LNG units for pre-salt's natural gas -executive

-RIO DE JANEIRO, July 3 (Reuters) - Brazilian state-run oil company Petrobras is considering installing offshore units to liquefy the growing natural gas production at the so-called pre-salt area, Viviana Coelho, the company's emissions and climate change manager, said during a webinar on Friday.
+RIO DE JANEIRO, July 3 (Reuters) - Brazilian state-controlled oil company Petrobras is considering installing offshore units to liquefy the growing natural gas production from the so-called pre-salt area, the company's emissions and climate change manager said during a webinar on Friday.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.